-Applicants will be expected to be in current employment and to have been in employment for at least three of the last five years (including career breaks).
+- Applicants need to have been in employment for at least three out of the last five years (including career breaks).

-- Normal entry requirements for PGDE Initial Teacher Education courses will also apply, including a requirement to have Higher English (or equivalent) and National 5/Credit level Maths (or equivalent).
-However, flexibility on entry requirement may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/Maths qualifications if necessary.
+- Normal entry requirements for PGDE ITE also apply, including a requirement to have Higher English (or equivalent) and National 5/credit level Maths (or equivalent).
+However, flexibility on entry requirements may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/Maths qualifications if necessary.

-To qualify for the bursary students will need to satisfy SAAS residence conditions as outlined on the SAAS website:
+- To qualify for the bursary students will need to satisfy SAAS residence conditions as outlined on the SAAS website:

-Be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the first day of the first academic year of the course (the relevant date).
+- be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the first day of the first academic year of the course (the relevant date)

-Be ordinarily resident in Scotland on the relevant date (you will not be regarded as being ordinarily resident in Scotland if your main purpose in coming here is to receive full-time education and that you would have otherwise been living elsewhere).
+- be ordinarily resident in Scotland on the relevant date (you will not be regarded as being ordinarily resident in Scotland if your main purpose in coming here is to receive full-time education and that you would have otherwise been living elsewhere)

-Have â€˜settled statusâ€™ in the UK (as set out in the Immigration Act 1971).
+- have ‘settled status’ in the UK (as set out in the Immigration Act 1971)

-Applicants will be informed if they have been successful within 28 days of receipt of their application.
-Payments will be made in 10 equal monthly instalments from September 2018 to June 2019 direct to students.
+- Applicants will be informed if they have been successful within 20 days of receipt of their application.
+Payments will be made in 10 equal monthly instalments from September 2019 to June 2020 direct to students.
 In the event of an individual in receipt of a bursary withdrawing from the PGDE programme, payments will cease with immediate effect.

-On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration and be expected to be employed as a teacher in Scotland for a minimum of 2 years following qualification.
+- On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration and be expected to be employed as a teacher in Scotland for a minimum of 2 years following qualification.